F7/Lp/README.md

 # Lp
 A simple webpage starter template with `bootstrap` and webserver using only `npm-scripts`.

+## Announcement
+From version 0.2.0 to 0.3.0, you need to type `npm install` once again to install newly added scripts (html-minifier) and run correctly.

 ## Concept
 - Use [Bootstrap](http://getbootstrap.com) as base css framework.